-After weeks of agonising, I made the decision to send her to the private school – the upside of being a summer baby, it turns out, is that Flea gets a nursery grant for another year, which will help towards the fees.
+After weeks of agonising, I made the decision to send her to the private school.
+The upside of being a summer baby, it turns out, is that Flea gets a nursery grant for another year, which will help towards the school fees.

 It’s a lovely school.
 I knew she would be very happy and well cared for.
 But I still wish the state system could have been a bit more flexible.